DevOlabode/AI-environmental-impact-analyzer/README.md

    - Use voice input for quick data entry
 3. **View Analysis**: See detailed environmental impact reports with sustainability scores.
 4. **Manage Products**: Edit, delete, or compare your saved products.
+5. **Favorites**: Star products from the list or detail view, and access them quickly via the 'Favourites' link in the user menu.
-5. **Dashboard**: Monitor your environmental impact trends and insights.
+6. **Dashboard**: Monitor your environmental impact trends and insights.

 ## Project Structure